Posts Tagged ‘Cellular respiration diagram’

 Diagram of three stages of cellular respiration:

-Metabolic fuels in different stages of cellular respiration:
+Metabolic fuels used in different stages of cellular respiration:

 Fats are stored in the adipose tissue as triglycerides.
 When the principle fuel molecule glucose is depleted and energy needed, triglycerides are degraded into glycerol and fatty acids.
 Glycerol is converted into dihydroxyacetone phosphate (one of intermediates of glycolysis) and enters into the first stage of cellular respiration.
 Fatty acids are oxidized by the process of β-oxidation producing acetyl CoA that enters into second stage of cellular respiration (citric acid cycle).